Antonio0512/Mouse-Capturer/README.md

 ## Usage

-### Starting the HTTP Server
+### Starting the program

-1. Open a terminal and navigate to the server folder.
+1. Open a terminal and navigate to the root directory (where the main.py is located).

-2. Run the HTTP Server
+2. Run both servers
     ```bash
-    python server.py
-    ```

-3. The HTTP server will start, and you should see a message indicating the server has started.

-4. Keep the terminal open to ensure the WebSocket server remains active.

-### Starting the Web Socket Server

-1. Open a terminal and navigate to the project root directory.

-2. Run the WebSocket server:

-    ```bash
     python main.py
     ```
+    You can use your IDE, too.

-3. The WebSocket server will start, and you should see a message indicating the server has started.
+3. The HTTP and Websocket servers will start simultaneously, and you should see messages indicating both servers have started.

+4. Open your browser and type the host and port you have written in your .env file or http://localhost:8080 by default.

-4. Keep the terminal open to ensure the WebSocket server remains active.
+5. Keep the terminal open to ensure the WebSocket server remains active.

 ## Project Structure